Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 ---|

-Indicator tubes are 6.8 m high buoyant vertical, coaxial thin wall steel tubes that project 0.2 m to 1.3 m above the surface of the primary liquid sodium pool.
+An indicator tube is a coaxial structure.
 The outer tube is 8.625 inch OD, 0.148 inch wall (Schedule 10).
 The inner tube is 1.315 inch OD, 0.109 inch wall (Schedule 10).
 The annular space between the two tubes is argon filled.
-A standard FNR has 464 indicator tubes visible above the core zone of the reactor.
-In addition there are about 4700 buoyant 9 inch diameter stainless steel spheres floating on the primary liquid sodium.
+The indicator tubes are hooked on to the lifting points of the movable fuel bundles after the movable fuel bundles have been installed.

 INDICATOR TUBE PURPOSE:

-The purpose of the indicator tubes is to indicate to the overhead FNR monitoring system:
+The purposes of an indicator tube are to indicate to the overhead FNR monitoring system:

-a) The insertion depth of each movable fuel bundle into the matrix of fixed fuel bundles;
+a) The actual vertical position of each movable fuel bundle in the matrix of fixed fuel bundles;

 b) The gamma flux originating from each movable fuel bundle;

-c) The liquid sodium discharge temperature of each movable fuel bundle.
+c) The liquid sodium discharge temperature for each movable fuel bundle.

 INDICATOR TUBE DESCRIPTION: